-Speed and efficiency are things you will need while studying a degree in the area of people development.
-Chromebooks are ideal as not only are they easy to use due to including all the basics, but they are also virus-free!
+Speed and efficiency are things you will need while studying a degree in people development.
+Chromebooks are ideal, because not only are they easy to use because they already have all the basics, but they are also virus-free!

-A printer is a necessity when studying degrees in this area.
-Make sure you’re not panic printing in the library minutes before your deadline by having one in the comfort of your own home.
+A printer is a necessity when studying degrees in this area – especially for teachers who will need handouts and worksheets.
+Make sure you’re not panic printing in the library minutes before your deadline by having one ready to go at home.

 My first degree was in English Language Studies at the University of Central Lancashire.
 I chose English as I hadn’t got a clue about careers or what the world of work really looked like beyond working on a farm, in a supermarket or school.
 I figured that English was foundational to most roles and therefore left my options open.
 I didn’t choose the university, it chose me as I didn’t work very hard at school and therefore hadn’t achieved the grades I needed to study at the University of York.

 At Uni I realised I was lucky to be there, it was costing a lot of money so I had better start studying and for the first time I found that I actually enjoyed learning.
 I worked in a supermarket again during the holidays, so although uni had meant I had moved out of the family home, I lived in a different part of the UK, I still hadn’t got a clue about careers.